2021 Redfish World Series Rules

 - Anglers may leave their boat to pull it out of an area where tides have gone out but cannot leave their boat to gain access to any area.

-- No jumping berms, dykes, land masses or any object blocking entrance to any waterway, either man made or natural.
+- No jumping or running over berms, dykes, land masses or any object blocking entrance to any waterway, either man made or natural.

 XII.
 Mechanical Break Downs.